-While the efforts to date at the Chesapeake Bay Program have focused on assessing the current condition of the watershed, addressing climate change will require continued assessment and analysis as well as new approaches to fill critical science gaps.
-Moving forward, we will need continued efforts to develop a comprehensive understanding of the current science and management actions relevant to the goals and outcomes of the Watershed Agreement.
+While the efforts-to-date at the Chesapeake Bay Program have focused on assessing the current condition of the watershed, addressing climate change will require continued assessment and analysis as well as new approaches to fill critical science gaps.
+Moving forward, continued efforts will be needed to develop a comprehensive understanding of the current science and management actions relevant to the goals and outcomes of the Watershed Agreement.